anubhavpgit/anubhavpgit.github.io/content/posts/sisyphus.md

 ### Asansol: The New Beginning

+Writing about Asansol is not easy.
+Asansol is one of the most amazing times of my life, primaryly because of the friends I got to make there.
 In 2007, I found myself packed with bags, my mother and distant cousin uncles, in Asansol, yet again starting from the bottom of a different hill, a new boulder this time.

 My father was busy with tours.
 His job demanded a lot of tours.
 This eternal movement in my fate, my Sisyphean journey was due to the fact that my father's job required him to move every two and a half years.
 Looking back, it was difficult, the constant moving and rebuilding lives in different cities.

+We lived in office quarters, and my house number bas B2/2.
+The colony was huge, so huge that I still don't know where it ends.
+The colony was a world of its own, with its own rules and customs.
+It was a mix of people from different backgrounds and cultures, mostly from the Central East- West Bengal, Jharkhand, Bihar, and Odisha: a mix of languages, traditions, and beliefs, a place where the world came together in a harmonious blend of diversity.

 *...to be continued*